-Extra-budgetary revenue received in 2022 is:
+Extra-budgetary revenue received in 2023 is:

 - Observer fees for ICCAT meetings

 - Voluntary contribution from Chinese Taipei

 - Financial revenue

 - Refund of input VAT

 - Voluntary contribution from the European Union for the Meeting of Panel 4 and the 23rd Special Meeting of the Commission.

+- Voluntary contribution from the European Union for ICCAT and other working group meetings.

 - Revenue from programmes and trust funds managed by the Secretariat.

-The result of the settlement of extra-budgetary expenses and revenue at 21 October 2022 is negative, amounting to -€353,667.77.
+The result of the settlement of extra-budgetary expenses and revenue at 13 October 2023 is positive, amounting to \notin 83,160.23.